swiftlang/swift-book/TSPL.docc/LanguageGuide/Concurrency.md

 ## Global Actors

 The main actor is a global singleton instance of the [`MainActor`][] type.
-An actor can normally have multiple instances, each of which provides independent isolation.
+Normally, an actor can have multiple instances, each of which provides independent isolation.
-This is why you declare all of an actor's isolated data as instance properties of that actor.
+The possibility of multiple instances is why you declare all of an actor's isolated data as instance properties of that actor.
-However, because `MainActor` is singleton --- there is only ever a single instance of this type --- the type alone is sufficient to identify the actor, allowing you to mark main-actor isolation using just an attribute.
+However, because `MainActor` is a singleton --- there's only ever a single instance of this type --- the type alone is sufficient to identify the actor, allowing you to mark main-actor isolation using just an attribute.
 This approach gives you more flexibility to organize your code